falcosecurity/falco-website/content/en/blog/falco-0-31-0.md

 - **Plugin SDK Go** 👉 https://github.com/falcosecurity/plugin-sdk-go
 - **Plugin SDK C++** 👉 https://github.com/falcosecurity/plugin-sdk-cpp

 The SDKs are lightweight and allow you to develop Falco plugins with **few lines of code**!
 We put special attention to the **Go SDK** since Go is a well-appreciated language in the cloud-native community.
-Check out our [some examples](https://github.com/falcosecurity/plugin-sdk-go/tree/main/examples) and get started in a few minutes ⌚!
+Check out [some examples](https://github.com/falcosecurity/plugin-sdk-go/tree/main/examples) and get started in a few minutes ⌚!

 The Falco Community also maintains an [**official registry**](https://github.com/falcosecurity/plugins#plugin-registry) 📒 that keeps track of all the plugins acknowledged and recognized across the community.
 This serves both to make the **plugin ecosystem more accessible** to the community and for technical details such as [reserving a specific plugin ID](https://falco.org/docs/plugins/#plugin-event-ids).